TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 > wolves who are approaching him.
 Another wolf jumps out from the wheat at him.

-Once the wolves have been killed or driven off, the characters will be urged to seek Lady Aymeluma by most bystanders.
-Lady Aymeluma will be shaken by the attack.
+Once the wolves have been killed or driven off, the characters will be urged to seek Lady Glynlamin by most bystanders.
+Lady Glynlamin will be shaken by the attack.
 She will offer 50gp to the party for finding the source of the attacks and another 50gp for stopping them.